FreedomBen/breakout71/Readme.md

 ## Next release

+## 29060272

+- Fixed: Strict sample size was counting destroyed bricks, now count hits as explained in the help
+- Fixed: passive_income was resetting your combo if you moved around the end of the last level
+- Fixed: a high score issues was systematically erasing the high score in the web version, i added a migration to load the best score for your top games to recover the high score.
-- option to display gained combo as onscreen text
+- QOL: option to display gained combo as onscreen text
-- publish an apk to itch.io with every build
+- QOL: publish an apk to itch.io with every build
-- Strict sample size : count hits, not destroyed bricks
-- passive_income : lastPuckMove was not cleared between levels
-- simple game data migration system
+- Internal: added a simple game data migration system
-- high score issues

 ## 29059721.

-- icons in settings menu
+- QOL: icons in settings menu
-- choose starting perks
+- QOL: choose starting perks
-- fixed issue with reloading with [R] key
+- QOL: fixed issue with reloading with [R] key
-- gameover screen restarts in the same game mode
+- QOL: gameover screen restarts in the same game mode
-- Trampoline render sides in red.
+- Fixed: Trampoline render sides in red.
-- tooltips stuck on mobile
+- Fixed: tooltips stuck on mobile
-- Check in fullscreen worked, otherwise resume playing
+- Fixed: issues with restarting a game with fullscreen on

 ## 29058981